OctopusDeploy/docs/src/pages/integrations/oracle/run-oracle-sqlplus-script.md

 layout: src/layouts/Default.astro
 pubDate: 2019-03-21
 title: 'Run Oracle SQLPlus Script'
+description: >-
-description: 'This step will run a script file on an Oracle database using SQLPlus.
-This script assumes you have SQLPlus installed and a TNS entry for the database you wish to connect to.'
+This step will run a script file on an Oracle database using SQLPlus.
+This script assumes you have SQLPlus installed and a TNS entry for the database you wish to connect to.
 navMenu: false
 # Set to true when launched
 navSitemap: false